igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - Creating script `pretest:e2e` to execute the command before the script
 - the package.json scripts will be organized to automate the vitest-environment-prisma linking process when running the e2e tests.
 This will be done through the npm-run-all package, allowing the process to run efficiently.

 **Test Environment do Prisma**
+- In this class, the objective is to implement the functionality of Prisma's environment file for Vitest.
+This will be manipulating the `DATABASE_URL` environment variable to generate a new URL with a unique `scheme` and running the migrations.
+At the end of each test cycle, a `schema` drop will be performed to ensure that each test runs with a clean and isolated environment.

 **Teste E2E do registro**